River Itchen – Chalkstream Fly Fishing

 The river is blessed with good fly hatches throughout the season although mayfly hatches are generally lighter than on the River Test and River Avon systems.

-There are many notables that have fished the River Itchen over the years including G E M Skues.
+There are many notable figures that have fished the River Itchen over the years including G E M Skues.
 Skues fished the river mainly at Abbotts Barton for 56 years where he developed the theories of nymph fishing.
 He wrote two classic books on the subject; Minor Tactics of the Chalk Stream (1910) and The Way of a Trout with a Fly (1921).

 Viscount Gray of Falladon, the Foreign Secretary from 1905 to 1916, was an keen fly fisher and would travel down by train on Saturdays leaving London on the 6 am train.
 After walking from the station via his cottage to collect his fishing tackle he would head straight for the river.
 His days spent by the River Itchen are documented in his classic book Fly Fishing first published in 1899.